 This approach continues today.
 For Indiana Jones and the Dial of Destiny, our artists combined hand-tuned AI models with full CG performances to de-age Harrison Ford, blending the best of both techniques and achieving a terrific level of quality.
 On The Mandalorian, we used real-time virtual production and massive LED walls to bring distant worlds to life, while still relying on classic techniques like stop-motion animation for certain shots—leaning on experienced artists to drive the newest techniques.

-What happens when the latest generative AI tools are placed directly in the hands of artists?
-Landis Fields, a talented artist at ILM, created this experimental short, Field Guide, in just two weeks as a way to imagine what a probe droid might encounter on a brand-new Star Wars planet.
-This is not a finished product but rather an early work-in-progress: think of it as a moving mood board that demonstrates what a show like this could feel like.
-By premiering this test at TED, I hoped to demonstrate how artist-driven innovation can shape the future of storytelling and how, even as technology evolves, it’s the creativity and vision of artists that truly bring these new worlds to life.
+What happens when the latest generative AI tools are placed directly in the hands of artists, inviting them to both test the technology and push the boundaries of their own imagination?
+Landis Fields, a talented artist at ILM, created the experimental project Field Guide as an exploration of what a probe droid might encounter on a brand-new Star Wars planet.
+Importantly, this is not a finished product or a collection of final creature designs, but rather an early-stage, work-in-progress: think of it as a moving mood board that demonstrates what a show like this could feel like.
+If we decided to move forward with this idea, we would benefit from a talent team: A character designer, a cinematographer, locations scout, etc. This test both shows the promise of a quick sketch with these tools and the limitations of the current prompt-based workflows.
+By sharing this test at TED, I hoped to encourage the tech companies to create better, artist-focused tools that can be used by creatives to make help shape the future of visual storytelling.

 The Power of Artist-Driven Innovation

-As I wrapped up my talk, I reflected on that unforgettable opening shot from 1977-how it set a new standard for what cinema could be and inspired generations of artists and audiences alike.
 Artists need better tools – the current text prompts aren’t a good way for talented artists to make movies.
-With a positive spirit of collaboration between artists and technologists, we have the chance to create moments that are even more imaginative, and more inspiring than that original Star Destroyer that inspired us all in 1977.
+With continued collaboration between artists and technologists, and clear permission of the talent involved, we have the chance to create moments that are even more imaginative, and more inspiring than that original Star Destroyer that inspired us all in 1977.

 On the TED stage, reflecting on artist-driven innovation.
 Photo: Gilberto Tadday / TED